imadM/-Classic-Arcade-Game/README.md

 ## Instructions

 1. Use Chrome or Firefox.
-I'm bot recommended Internet Explorer .
+I'm not recommended Internet Explorer .
 2. You can start moving around by using arrow keys:
 ``move up: ↑
 move down: ↓